facebook/flow/docs/02-troubleshooting.md

 }
 {% endhighlight %}

-If you don't know what the module interface should be, you can try to find it at [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped), which hosts a bunch of TypeScript interface declarations for popular modules, and try to run it through our convertion tool **[TODO]**.

-Note that if both an implementation and a declaration is found for a module, Flow will choose the implementation if it has been opted-in, the declaration otherwise.
+For more information about writing interface files, see [this guide](third-party.html) Note that if both an implementation and a declaration is found for a module, Flow will choose the implementation if it has been opted-in, the declaration otherwise.

 ### Operation not allowed on `null` / `undefined`